 cd).
 For this article, the author downloaded litex-buildenv inside the “LiteX_Build_Environment” directory.
 Modify the below command as appropriate in your case.

 Run “download-env.sh” script file inside “scripts” directory which will download the dependency packages required by the “litex-buildenv“.

 Step 2: Source/Activate the litex-buildenv environment

 Before running any of the build steps, the first step required is to enter the litex-buildenv environment.

 Set up the environment variables that decide the FPGA board platform being used, CPU variant, target SoC configuration and the firmware using the following command.

 export PLATFORM=mimas_a7 CPU=lm32 TARGET=base FIRMWARE=micropython

-If your environment is set up correctly your terminal should show something like this:
+If the environment was set up correctly, the terminal should now show something like this:

 (LX P=mimas_a7 F=micropython) #

 After entering the litex-buildenv environment, we can now build the gateware for build targets.
 To start the gateware build process, run: